My name is Falk Pollok. I am a Senior Research Software Engineer at the MIT-IBM Watson AI Lab.

 - IBM Sapphire: I was the lead developer of IBM Sapphire at the University of Michigan, a dialog system for academic advising which consisted of over 30 neural and non-neural AI services.

 - DARPA Machine Common Sense: My current main focus is the DARPA MCS project.
 I am a part of the MIT-Harvard-Stanford team to mimic the development of commonsense in young children working in close collaboration with Josh Tenenbaum, Dan Gutfreund and Vikash Mansinghka.
+We were able to defeat Berkeley and OSU by total score two times in a row.
+Furthermore, we acquired a robot to test our AI components in the real-world as well rather than purely in simulation.

 I have a Bachelor’s and Master’s degree of Computer Science from RWTH Aachen.